-Only approved $156g/5 \frac{1}{2}$ oz quartered white cricket balls will be used in all matches as per Appendix 8, and each club shall ensure that it has a supply of 6 spare white balls of the same brand as presented at the toss is available if required with more $156g/5 \frac{1}{2}$ oz quartered white cricket balls to be available if required.
+Only approved 156g/5 1⁄2 oz quartered white cricket balls will be used in all matches as per Appendix 8.

-CI will provide all cricket balls for the Semi-Final and Final where the below will apply.
+Each club shall ensure that it has a supply of 6 spare white balls of the same brand as presented at the toss is available if required with more $156g/5 \frac{1}{2}$ oz quartered white cricket balls to be available if required.

-Each fielding team shall have two new balls for its innings, to be used in alternate overs, i.e. one from each end.
+In the Semi-Finals and Final, CI will provide all cricket balls (new and replacements) where the below will apply. each fielding team shall have two new balls for its innings, to be used in alternate overs, i.e. one from each end.
 In a match reduced to 25 overs or less per side before the first innings commences, each fielding team shall have only one new ball for its innings.